Karthikprasadm/Mnmnts-website/README.md

 - `IMAGEKIT_PUBLIC_KEY` - ImageKit public key
 - `IMAGEKIT_PRIVATE_KEY` - ImageKit private key
 - `IMAGEKIT_URL_ENDPOINT` - ImageKit URL endpoint

+#### Vercel (Spotify API Proxy - Legacy – No Longer Used)
+- These variables are no longer required.
+The visualiser uses only local audio files and does not connect to Spotify.

 ## 🚀 Deployment